 As part of their mission to expand the repertoire for piano duet, the Duo has undertaken an extensive transcription project of the Studies for Player Piano by Conlon Nancarrow.
 This resulted in their critically acclaimed recording of Nancarrow's complete music for piano duet and solo piano, released by Wergo in 2004.
 Their CD "Stravinsky in Black and White" (Wergo, 2007) includes original arrangements for piano duet and two pianos by the composer, two of which are world premiere recordings.
-They have also recorded music of Jorge Liderman (Albany, 2005), Erik Ona (Wergo, 2007), and Alberto Ginastera (Neos, 2010).
-They recently released the world premiere recording of Edgard Varèse's arrangement of his Amériques for two pianos, eight hands (Wergo, 2009).
+They have also recorded music of Jorge Liderman (Albany, 2005), Erik Oña (Wergo, 2007), Alberto Ginastera (Neos, 2010), Edgard Varèse and Morton Feldman (Wergo, 2009),and Amy Williams (Albany, 2013).
+They recently released a Kurtág CD with his complete work for piano duo and selected transcriptions (Wergo, 2015).